Royal Albion Hotel: Construction, success, disrepair

-Fire
+1998 fire

 On the morning of 24 November 1998, the hotel was devastated by a fire which started in the kitchen.
 A chef was frying eggs and sausages in a pan; hot fat spilt and caught light, and flames were immediately sucked up a vent to the top floor.
 The fire spread quickly, assisted by strong winds, and all 160 people in the building were evacuated.
 The Public and Commercial Services Union had to cancel their annual conference, due to be held that day, because of the disruption caused to its delegates, most of whom were staying at the hotel.
-About 160 firefighters from all parts of East and West Sussex attended the fire from about 8.20am until late in the evening, in what was later described as Brighton's "biggest firefighting operation for nearly 30 years".
+About 160 firefighters from all parts of East and West Sussex attended the fire from about 8:20am until late in the evening, in what was later described as Brighton's "biggest firefighting operation for nearly 30 years".
 All parts of the hotel were affected by smoke, water and structural damage, but the original corner building was particularly badly affected.